polyspastos/url_shortener/README.md

 # url shortener application programming interface

 ##  I. Specification
-Create a webservice that shortens urls similar to tinyurl and bit.ly, and provides statistics on their usage.
+Create a webservice that shortens urls akin to tinyurl and bit.ly, and provides statistics on their usage.

 Endpoints to expose:
 - POST /shorten\